 - If you're staying overnight in a dorm, pack flip-flops for the shower, a robe for the trek from the bathroom to your room, and cute pajamas — you never know who you might bump into!

 - Stumped?
 You can't go wrong with basic shorts, sandals and a cute top!
+(See our summer outfit formulas for more on this.)
 As easy as 1-2-3.

 - Your most important accessory at orientation?
 A smile!
 Grin, be friendly, and meet people!